silx-kit/pyFAI/doc/source/project.rst

 PyFAI is a library to deal with diffraction images for data reduction.
 This chapter describes the project from the computer engineering point of view.

-PyFAI is an open source project licensed under the GPL (switching to MIT) mainly written in Python (v2.7 or newer, 3.4 or newer) and heavily relying on the Python scientific ecosystem: numpy, scipy and matplotlib.
+PyFAI is an open source project licensed under the MIT license (previously under GPL) mainly written in Python (v2.7, 3.4 or newer).
+It is managed by the Silx team and is heavily relying on the Python scientific ecosystem: numpy, scipy and matplotlib.
 It provides high performances image treatment thanks to Cython and OpenCL... but only a C-compiler is needed to build it.